 All expected baseline and project scenarios shall be defined in the project documentation on time for validation and registration review.
-Additional baseline and project scenarios can still be added to a project activity at any time during the project crediting period upon approval of a request for design changes, as per Gold Standard rules.
-Emission reductions cannot be credited for a new project scenario, or in relation to a new baseline scenario, until the respective project studies or baseline studies have been conducted (see sections II.4 and II.5).
+Additional baseline and project scenarios can be added to a project activity at any time during the crediting period.
+This can only be applied upon approval of a request for design changes, as per Gold Standard rules.
+Emission reductions cannot be credited for a new project scenario, or in relation to a new baseline scenario, until the respective project studies or baseline studies have been conducted (see sections 2.4 and 2.5).